paritytech/parity-bridges-common/docs/high-level-overview.md

 ## Processes

+High level sequence charts of the process can be found in [a separate document](./high-level.html).

 ### Substrate (GRANDPA) Header Sync

 The header sync pallet (`pallet-substrate-bridge`) is an on-chain light client for chains which use